WithoutHaste/CraftingPrince/notes.md

 - an R tile counted into one instance of "+5 Fire Damage" cannot be counted into another instance of it
   - user does not decide, game will have a deterministic calculation, try to maximize the effect

+effects notes
+- attack/defense progressive - iteration amount iterates
+- in patterns, "x is not SILVER" means x can be another material or x can be an empty space
+- unless stated otherwise, tiles can count towards multiple effects

+materials layout consider
+- dark/light versions of each material
+- dark is much cheaper
+- dark X can transition to light X
+- light X can transition to light X-1 and light X+1 (around the circle)
+- each blueprint will have an anchor material that it must include a dark tile of
+  - after that, as long as there is a "move left/right/up/down" valid transition that reaches each other tile, then that is valid

 # blueprints folder